sei-international/NemoMod.jl/docs/src/variables.md

 ### [Financing cost](@id vfinancecost)

 Financing cost incurred for new endogenously built [technology](@ref technology) capacity.
-NEMO calculates this cost by assuming that capital costs for the capacity are financed at the [technology's interest rate](@ref InterestRateTechnology) and repaid in equal installments over the capacity's lifetime.
+NEMO calculates this cost by assuming that capital costs for the capacity (minus any [subsidies](@ref vsubsidybytechnology)) are financed at the [technology's interest rate](@ref InterestRateTechnology) and repaid in equal installments over the capacity's lifetime.
 This variable provides the total financing cost over the lifetime, discounted to the capacity's installation year.
 Unit: scenario's cost [unit](@ref uoms).

 #### Julia code